Analysis | We can safely say winter is over in Washington

 Spring weather, but for a chilly blip here or there, is here to stay.

 Arguably, we could have declared winter dead last week, but a chilly air mass on Friday and Saturday held us back.
-It ended up being a bit milder than expected and we probably should have made the call on March 17.
+It ended up being a bit milder than expected, and we probably should have made the call on March 17.

 In any event, the forecast for days ahead is decidedly springlike, featuring lots of mild weather with highs in the 60s and 70s.
 Early next week, we may see temperatures pull back a bit, with highs in the 50s, but there’s little or no anomalous cold in sight.

 After a winter that featured our coldest February since 2015, the arrival of springlike weather is certainly welcome amid this pandemic.
 But overall, the winter could have been a lot worse.
-Both December and January were milder than average and snowfall was scant, just 5.4 inches, which is 10 inches below average.
+Both December and January were milder than average, and snowfall was scant, just 5.4 inches, which is 10 inches below average.

 Our transition to spring has also been mild, with the March temperature currently 2.5 degrees warmer than average.